RigelOrion251/FRC_2022-2023/README.md

 "{Drive_Letter}:\Users\Public\GitHub\FRC_2022-2023"

-Note: if this location already exists you must cleanup the computer by deleting the GitHub directory.
+Note: if this location already exists you must cleanup the computer.
+If this is the case, follow the instructions at [Zero to Robot: Uninstalling](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html#uninstalling).

 # Robot Home